 This is the area close to the cathedral of Notre Dame de Paris.
 My favorite spots here are Shakespeare and Co, cafe Odette, Pont de l'Archevêché, cafe Esmeralda, the view of Île Saint-Louis, the oldest cafe in Paris, the view of Île de la Cité and cafe Saint Regis.
 Possible to shoot all day long.

-UPDATE: Notre Dame is currently closed for reconstruction after the fire.
+UPDATE: The park right next to Notre Dame is currently closed for reconstruction after the fire.

 A home to some of the most luxurious boutiques and hotels in Paris!
-It's a great location for a quick stop for photos, best combined with the nearby Tuileries gardens and the Louvre.
+It's a great location for a quick stop for photos, best combined with the nearby Tuileries gardens and the Louvre or Concorde.
 Although it's possible to shoot here throughout the day, morning is what I would recommend personally.

 Pont des Arts